-In April 2008, Visa implemented an international service assessment fee of 0.80% (eighty basis points).
-It applies along with other Visa fees.
+In April 2008, Visa implemented an international service assessment (ISA) fee of 0.80% (eighty basis points).
+In April of 2019 Visa increased the base ISA fee to 1.00%.
+The fee applies along with other Visa fees for international transactions.

 The International Service Assessment (ISA) fee only applies in situations where a US-based business accepts a Visa card issued by a non-US Bank.
 If you take card payments from foreign visitors in person or accept foreign transactions online, you may see the ISA fee as part of your processing costs.

 The ISA is one of many assessment fees that Visa charges.
 While assessments are typically small, the international service assessment (and other international fees) are among the highest due to the increased risks of foreign transactions.
 Additionally, multiple assessments can apply to a single transaction.

 Visa sets assessment rates, and they’re the same for everyone.
 Processors don’t negotiate assessments individually for each business.
 CardFellow maintains a list of the assessments and current rates.
 You can view that list here: Visa Assessment Fees.